BioBoost/embedded_systems_course/03_rpi_operating_system/challenges.md

 Update the system.

+### Static IP Address

+Give your Raspberry Pi a static IP address.
+Search the Internet on how to do this.

 ### Setup a WebServer

 Setup a webserver on your Raspberry Pi.
 You can follow this online tutorial: [https://thepi.io/how-to-set-up-a-web-server-on-the-raspberry-pi/](https://thepi.io/how-to-set-up-a-web-server-on-the-raspberry-pi/).